 What is acemd3?

-It's the next-generation application that we are deploying.
-It will supersede the current short and long queues ("acemd2").
+It's the currently deployed application.
+It supersedes the old short and long queues.
 The app has several advantages and an entirely new codebase.
 For one, it runs on RTX cards.

 What should I do to receive acemd3-based workunits?